 The primary reason for the recall is the detection of manganese and three bacterial genera in the water.
 Manganese, while a necessary trace element in small amounts, can pose health risks if consumed in excess.
 The Centers for Disease Control and Prevention (CDC) notes that excessive exposure to manganese can lead to health problems.
 However, the FDA’s classification suggests that the levels found in the recalled water are not likely to cause harm.

 Melissa England, a spokeswoman for The Wonderful Company, representing Fiji Natural Artesian Water, emphasized that the recall was a precautionary measure.
-"The FDA classification announced yesterday relates to a matter from several months ago that never posed any health or safety risk," she stated.
-"It affected products that were sold through only one distributor, and 99% of all those affected bottles were reclaimed with the remainder in warehouses to be returned.
-There is no higher priority to us than the safety and quality of Fiji Water."
+“The FDA classification announced yesterday relates to a matter from several months ago that never posed any health or safety risk,” she stated.

+There is no higher priority to us than the safety and quality of Fiji Water.”
 The production dates for the recalled water bottles are November 11, 12, 13, 24, and 25 of 2023.
 The case UPC code is 6 32565 00004 3, and the bottle UPC code is 6 32565 00001 2.
-Despite the recall, Fiji Water continues to meet all FDA requirements, and regular testing ensures the product's safety and quality.